LucBourrat1/cas_test_company_b/README.md

 jupyter lab
 ```

-Then click on the hyperlink in the command line, and once in the API in your web browser, click on the .ipynb file.
+The jupyter lab API is opening automatically into your web browser; select the python 3 kernel.

-From here, on the top menu, click on "Cellule -> Exécuter tout".
+From here, on the top menu, click on "Run -> Run All Cells".

 Wait until all the cells are correctly launched, and read the notebook.

+The notebook can also be read with google collab.